 In the past, humans used plant to treat common infectious disease and even long before mankind discovered the existence of microbes, the idea that certain plants had healing potential was well accepted5.
 Researchers are increasingly becoming involved in the screening of such plants with the aim of establishing their potential antimicrobial effects and identifying the compounds responsible for their antimicrobial properties6.Specifically, the medicinal value of this plant lies in some chemical substances that produce a definite physiological action on the human or animal body7.
 The most important of these bioactive constituents which are mainly: secondary metabolites are alkaloids, flavonoids, tannins and phenolic compounds8,9.
 These phytochemicals are toxic to microbial cells.
 Medicinal plants generally contain a number of compounds which may be potential natural antibacterial for the treatment of common bacterial infections.
 Plant derived medicines are relatively safer than synthetic alternatives, offering profound therapeutic benefits and more affordable treatments10.

 B. buonopozense (Bambacaceae) is commonly known with local names (Hausa: gurjiya, Igbo: Akpu, Nupe: Kutukpachi; Yoruba: Ogbolo).
-It is a large tropical tree that grows up to 40 meters in height with large buttress roots that can spread 6 meters down11.
+It is a large tropical tree that grows up to 40 min height with large buttress roots that can spread 6 m down11.
 The individual leaf has entire margin and quite large, measuring from 8 to 23cm in length by 3 to 7.5cm in width with the under sides of the leaf being conical buds which contain many seeds that are 5 to 6mm in length, all of which have a cotton-like fiber covering12.
 It is a wild plant whose edible floral parts is used as vegetable by the inhabitants of North Central, Nigeria and as medicine due to its nutritive and therapeutic properties11.
 The plant is widely distributed in West African countries such as Ghana, Gambia, Cote D’ivoire, Nigeria and others.
 Hot decoction of the dried stem bark of the plant is taken orally for the treatment of malaria in Ghana.
 The bark is used to treat chest pain in Gambia.
 Decoction of the leaves is used to manage stomach ulcers and burns in Ghana.
 Aqueous extract of the leaves is claimed to be effective in the treatment of diarrhea and dysentery.
 The immature fruits are prepared as an emollient for skin, decoction of the young leaves is used as a warm bath for febrile children (Irvine F. R, 1961).
 The grounded bark is taken by pregnant women to increase lactation; the extract from the bark is drunk on the head for dizziness.
 The gum resin from the bark is pulverized, mixed with oil and used to manage skin disease7.

-This study was designed to evaluate fractionated methanolic extract of Bombax buonopozense(stem) for antimicrobial and phytochemical screening against multi-drug pathogenic organisms to ascertain its potentiality in treating infections caused by micro-organisms.
+This study was designed to evaluate fractionated methanolic extract of Bombax buonopozense(stem) for antibacterialand phytochemical screening against multi-drug pathogenic organisms to ascertain its potentiality in treating infections caused by micro-organisms.

-MATERIALS AND METHOD
+MATERIALS AND METHODS

 COLLECTION OF SAMPLES